NightStar1208/NightStar1208/README.md

 <h1 align="center">Hello World, I'm Sajib 👋</h1>
 <h2 align="center">Md Abu Bakkar Siddiqe Sajib</h1>
 <h2>💫Introduction </h2>
 🌱 I am a senior full-stack developer from Japan with over 7 years of experience.
-I have worked on projects of various scales and have utilized a wide range of skills from front-end to back-end.
-The technologies I mainly use include JavaScript, TypeScript, React, Node.js, Python, etc., and I select the most suitable technology for each project and develop it.
+I have worked on projects of various scales and have utilized a wide range of skills from front-end to back-end.The technologies I mainly use include JavaScript, TypeScript, React, Node.js, Python, etc., and I select the most suitable technology for each project and develop it.
 On the front-end, I focus on UI/UX design and aim to build applications that are easy for users to use.
 On the back-end, I design and implement efficient and highly secure systems and build reliable infrastructure.
 Through my experience, I have been active not only as a team member but also as a project manager and leader.
 My strengths are my problem-solving ability and flexibility to quickly learn and adopt new technologies.
 Especially recently, I have been trying to improve the efficiency and speed of projects through the introduction of cloud services and DevOps.
 In the future, I would like to seek new challenges and become a developer who can provide more value while honing my skills.
 I look forward to working with you.<br/>
 <h3 align="left">Current Tech Stack:</h3>
 <p align="left">